SamanFekri/QouteOfDay/README.md

-### 📅 Sunday, 13 July, 2025
+### 📅 Monday, 14 July, 2025
 ------
 ### Events
 ------
-Here are some notable events that have taken place in the United States on July 13th:
+Certainly!
+Here are some notable events or observances that occur in the USA on July 14:

-- **1923:** The first solo transcontinental flight by a woman, flown by aviation pioneer Aloha Wbrithy, took place.
-- **1977:** New York City experienced a major blackout, leading to widespread looting and arson.
-This event resulted in significant social upheaval.
-- **1985:** Live Aid concert took place, with multiple high-profile performers participating to raise funds for
+- **Bastille Day (Celebrations)**:
+  - While not an official holiday in the USA, some cities with large French populations or cultural ties celebrate Bastille Day on July 14.
+Events may include parades, parties, and fireworks.

+- **National Macaroni and Cheese Day**:
+  - Celebrated across the country, this unofficial food holiday honors the popular dish.
+Many
 ### Positive Qoute
 ------
-"Every day may not be good, but there's something good in every day. 🌟💖 Let's find the joy! 😊✨"
+"Believe in yourself, and you’re halfway there! ✨💪🌟"